 As described previously, the pace algorithm expects the pace pulse to be less than 2 ms wide.
 In a pacer where both ventricles are paced, they can be paced simultaneously.
-Where they fall within the width and height limits programmed into the algorithm, a valid pace is flagged, but only one pace pulse may be visible.
+Where they fall within the width and height limits programmed into the algorithm, a valid pace will be flagged, but only one pace pulse may be visible.

-With the pace width filter enabled, the pace algorithm seeks pace pulse widths within a $100~\mu s$ to 2~m s window.
-Assuming that this filter is enabled and in a scenario where two ventricle pacer pulses fire at slightly different times, resulting in the pulse showing in the lead as one large, wider pulse, a valid pace is flagged so long as the total width does not exceed 2~m s.
+With the pace width filter enabled, the pace algorithm seeks pace pulse widths within a 100 $\mu$ s to 2 ms window.
+Assuming that this filter is enabled and in a scenario where two ventricle pacer pulses fire at slightly different times, resulting in the pulse showing in the lead as one large, wider pulse, a valid pace is flagged so long as the total width does not exceed 2 ms.